caseyanderson/physcpu1/_posts/labs/2020-06-04-digitalIO.md

 ```

-1. Open a Terminal, run Jupyter Notebook: `jupyter notebook`
-2. Click `New`, Select `Text File`
-3. Click on `Untitled.txt` and change it to `button.py`
-4. Copy and paste the code above into `button.py`, save the file

 ### Hookup Pattern

 ![]({{site.url}}/assets/fritzing/button.png)

 1. Connect 1 button pin to ESP32 Pin 12
 2. Connect another button pin to ESP32 GND

-### Send button.py to ESP32

-1. Use `ampy` to send files to the ESP32: `ampy -p /dev/tty.SLAB_USBtoUART put button.py`
-2. Confirm that `button.py` is now on ESP32: `ampy -p /dev/tty.SLAB_USBtoUART get button.py` (the code should be identical)

-### Run button.py

-1. Connect to the ESP32: `screen /dev/tty.SLAB_USBtoUART 115200`
-2. Run `button.py`: `import button.py`
-3. Press the button, see the print statement change
-4. Ctrl-C to exit `button.py`
-5. Ctrl-D to reboot ESP32
-6. Exit `screen`: Ctrl-A Ctrl-\

 ## Digital Input / Digital Output